nopnop2002/esp-idf-selfie-trigger/README.md

 After a period of inactivity, the device will automatically turn off and unpair with the ESP32.
 This makes it difficult to determine whether pairing with a device is enabled.
 By adding an LED, you can easily tell if pairing is valid.
-If pairing is disabled, pairing will be restored by turning on the device.
+If pairing is disabled, pairing will be enabled again by turning on the device.
 When set to -1, GPIO is not used.
 ![Image](https://github.com/user-attachments/assets/4ae4bfb3-c1c2-4405-add2-aedbc2f782b2)